AlecTroemel/quickxml_to_serde/README.md

 ## Edge cases

 XML and JSON are not directly compatible for 1:1 conversion without additional hints to the converter.
-Feel free to post an issue if you come across one.
+Feel free to post an issue if you come across any incorrect conversion.